 Plasma Display advantages and disadvantages

+Some points on the advantages and disadvantages of Plasma display are discussed below.
+So let us check about the advantages and disadvantages to know more about plasma displays.
 A plasma display is a computer video display in which each pixel on the screen is illuminated by a tiny bit of plasma or charged gas, somewhat like a tiny neon light.
-So now we can check the information about the advantages and disadvantages of plasma display to know more details about the plasma display.

 Advantages of Plasma Display